ankushgupta05/SISTEC-Kaizen-Skills-Answer/HR/Complete_HR_Question.md

 I passed my 10th and 12th from the MP Board.
 Recently, I completed my Bachelor of Computer Applications (BCA) from RKDF College, Bhopal.

 I have 10 months of experience as an Email Process Executive at TTBS – Technotask Business Solutions in Bhopal.
-My responsibilities included replying to customer emails, resolving customer queries, coordinating with internal teams, and providing good customer support through email.
+My responsibilities were replying to customer emails, resolving customer queries, and providing good customer support through email.

 My father is a contractor, and my mother is a homemaker.